malkhamis-panw/gaia/doc/documentation.md

 ### EnforcerProfileMappingPolicy

-Allows you to map a Defender profile to one or more Defenders.
+Allows you to map an enforcer profile to one or more enforcers.
 The mapping can also be propagated down to the child namespace.

 #### Example